The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Synchronization and index-type strategies

-Moreover, if $\tilde T$ is of the index type \eqref{index type}, then it possesses all the properties (a)--(e). \end{theorem}

-Of particular importance here is the synchronization identity \eqref{sync identity}, which will feature heavily in Sections \ref{S:DA Decreasing} and \ref{S:DA F4}.
-In words, a strategy that satisfies \eqref{sync identity} will not engage any given project beyond the optimal stopping time associated with that project, no matter how large or small the exit reward, until {\em every} project has been engaged up to its optimal stopping time.
-Compare this with \eqref{sync identity 1}, which posits that the strategy $\tilde T$ partitions the total operational time $\tau(m;\tilde s)$ optimally across all projects, for any choice of retirement reward and starting position.
+Of particular importance here is the synchronization identity \eqref{eq:sync}, which will feature heavily in Section \ref{s:f4}.
+In words, a strategy that satisfies the synchronization identity will not engage any given project beyond the optimal stopping time associated with that project, no matter how large or small the exit reward, until {\em every} project has been engaged up to its optimal stopping time.
+Compare this with \eqref{eq:sync-1}, which posits that the strategy $\tilde T$ partitions the total operational time $\tau(m;\tilde s)$ optimally across all projects, for any choice of retirement reward and starting position.